 (C5.2) Provide your base year and base year emissions.

-The base year number includes scope 1 emissions from our own operations and is corrected compared to our submission in 2021 (over 2020) because:
+The base year number includes scope 1 emissions from our own operations and is updated compared to our submission in 2022 (over 2021), with updated fuel emission factors for the years 2019 until 2022.